Chinese Names — Rules, Meanings, Taboos, and Classic Examples

 Chunwen 垂文: talent with brilliant articles that will hand down for generations.

-Jingyun 景云: colorful and bright clouds that symbolizes brightness, glory, honor, splendor, auspiciousness, and magnificence in the future.
+Jingyun 景云: colorful and bright clouds that symbolize brightness, glory, honor, splendor, auspiciousness, and magnificence in the future.

 Organized by Xia Lian.